zenoss/zenoss-agent-kubernetes/README.markdown

 ### Node

-The agent will send a node model to Zenoss each time receives node information from the Kubernetes API.
+The agent will send a node model to Zenoss each time it receives node information from the Kubernetes API.
 Specifically this is the `/api/v1/watch/nodes` API endpoint.
 The agent will receive information about all nodes when it starts, and again for each node anytime the node's properties change.

 #### Node Dimensions